Replace Worn Shocks & Struts to Improve Your Vehicle Ride & Improve Handling

 Having bad shocks can cause a variety of problems with your vehicle.
 Not replacing your worn out shocks can cost you money over time by damaging your tires and other parts of your car or truck.
 Excessive vibrations and the pounding from the road will have negative effects wide range of parts on your vehicle.

-This is a common question we are asked.
-There are many variables and no set number on how many miles you should get out of a shock absorber.
+This is a common question.
+There are many variables and there is no set number on how many miles you should get out of a shock absorber.
 What brand shocks do you have?
 This this the most important factor on how long they will last.
-If you have entry level shocks or the originals from the factory they will not last nearly as long as a high end, more expensive shock like Bilstein.
+Entry level shocks or the originals from the factory will not last nearly as long as a high end, more expensive shock like Bilstein.
 If you had to put a number on it, many professionals recommend changing out your factory shocks around 50,000 miles.
-This number can vary greatly with variables like what kind of driving your do and the condition of the roads in your town.
+This number can vary greatly with variables like the kind of driving you do and the condition of the roads in your town.